cleverage/accessibility-steps/accessibility-first-step/en/80 - Don't use the center element.md

 ## Technical solution

-Use stylesheets to define the position and the visual characteristics of the elements.
+Use style sheets to define the position and the visual characteristics of the elements.

 ## Control method